Kennyslaboratory/OAuth2-Security-Cheatsheet/README.md

 Attackers may steal authorization codes from the database using an attack such as SQL injection.

 Hash the authorization codes when stored in the database on the authorization server to further protect their users.
 However, if you have a SQL Injection, you have much bigger problems.

+# PKCE
+Proof Key for Code Exchange (PKCE) can be used to prevent CSRF attacks on the Authorization Code Flow but it's real use is to protect public client from Authorization Code Interception.

+In the event that you are designing a mobile application, it may be possible for other applications to register the same custom URL scheme as your application.